• Skip to Content

 Corequisite(s): Students may not simultaneously enroll for AS.030.212 and AS.030.206.

-Second semester undergraduate organic chemistry from a more advanced prospective emphasizing connections to biochemistry (protein and DNA structure, chemical logic of metabolism, enzyme mechanisms) and medicine (how drugs work, their targets, infectious and genetic diseases).
+Second semester undergraduate organic chemistry from a more advanced prospective, emphasizing connections to modern examples from biochemistry (protein and DNA structure, chemical logic of metabolism, enzyme mechanisms), catalysis, materials (polymer synthesis, supramolecular chemistry), medicine (drug structure and function) and more.
 The standard topics of second semester organic chemistry (e.g. reactivity of aromatic and carbonyl-containing molecules) will all be covered, but amplified and enriched with topics as noted.
 Students may not simultaneously enroll in AS.030.212 and AS.030.206.
-Prereq: Must receive a B or better in the first semester (AS.030.205).
+Prereq: Must receive a B+ or better in the first semester (AS.030.205)

 AS.030.225.
 Introductory Organic Chemistry Laboratory.
 3 Credits.